 If you're not a big fan of OOP, you might enjoy trying the pattern in a functional language such as F#.

-Final words
+Final Words

 To use or not to use Event Sourcing, that is the question.
 The Event Sourcing pattern brings more complexity than the classic "store the current state" approach.
-On the other hand, it tends to bring many fantastic benefits such as performance gain, restoring the past states of your application, doing state rollbacks, and, most importantly, telling exactly what happened if things were to go south.
+On the other hand, it tends to bring many fantastic benefits such as performance gain, restoring the past states of your application, doing state rollbacks, and, most importantly, telling exactly what happened when things go south.
 If used in the right place at the right time, Event Sourcing will be your best friend that you wish you had met sooner.

 Thank you for reading.
 I'd love to hear about your experiences with Event Sourcing.